How to report a hate incident or hate crime

 You might be convinced that the behaviour you want to report to the police is definitely a hate incident based on prejudice and motivated by ill-will.
 In the course of dealing with your complaint you may be concerned that the police are not taking seriously your assessment of the incident as a hate incident.

 You should be aware that the police have to pass your report to the Procurator Fiscal who decides if an offence has been committed.
 Their report should contain your description of the incident and the fact that you believe it was hate incident in which a crime was committed.
 If your case goes to court you will have to provide evidence to show why you think the behaviour was hate crime.
 At the stage of reporting the incident you can provide any evidence you have of the action being motivated by prejudice and/or ill-will.
 Such evidence might be, for example, what the alleged offender said to you.

 If you are very unhappy with the way the police handled the situation when you were trying to report hate crime or a hate incident you can make a complaint.
 In some cases you might feel you were discriminated against because of the type of report you were making.
 You can complain about:

 - quality of service.

 There is a standard online complaints form that you can use to make your complaint.
-You may also find it helpful to check what guidance is available about how to make the complaint.
-You can link to the form here and follow the links on the Police Scotland website for the guidance.
+You may also find it helpful to check what guidance is available about how to make the complaints.